 To eliminate these manual processes, Inovity installed fixed-mount scanners to scan the pick list barcode and send the shipment data to AIQ before the order was placed into a cold-seal machine.
 AIQ would retrieve the shipping label information and send it to an automatic print-and-apply labeling machine, which would label the box after the order left the cold-seal machine.
 A second fixed-mount scanner would then scan the shipping label and send the data to AIQ, which compared the expected values to actual.
 If incorrect, AIQ would send a command to the scanner to activate a control signal telling the PLC to stop the line.
 If correct, the package would continue down the conveyor and transfer to a weight-check line similar to that performed during the shrink-wrap process.
 Package weights were retrieved from the database via the shipping label scan and mis-matches would be diverted from the main line to a staffed, off-weights station for manual verification and correction.
 A new sub-server was added to handle this transactional volume.
 After the cold-seal off-weights process, the cold-seal packages would be merged into the main line and sorted with the other packages.

-The immense project at A Beka Book’s distribution center was not without its difficulties.
+The Results: The immense project at A Beka Book’s distribution center was not without its difficulties.
 All components of the project—conveyor lines, fixed-mount scanners, scales, box erectors/inserters, printers, taping machines, print-and-apply machines, omni-directional scanners and the AIQ industrial automation software—were being implemented, installed, configured, tested and adjusted simultaneously, by all individual vendors, in a relatively small physical space.
 Teams of partners relied on other teams to get each one’s system components installed properly and on the same schedule for testing and troubleshooting, and there were inevitable delays.
 Ultimately, however, the system came together to drastically improve the DC’s operation and provide measurable ROI for A Beka Book.

 Primarily, the solution met A Beka Book’s ultimate goal of reducing reliance on the rotating labor force required to fulfill and ship orders in its distribution center.
 In fact, the AIQ smart software solution provided a fully-automated packing, sorting and manifesting system that allowed A Beka Book to eliminate 12 positions in the DC and repurpose those workers to other areas of the facility to help the business keep up with demand.